pudly/schmopera-hugo/content/articles/talking-with-singers-blythe-gaissert.md

 ## How did you end up singing opera?

 I always sang.
 When I was six, I wanted to be Olivia Newton-John.
 My parents told me I was always a performer.
 I danced too and I did plays.
 I was doing a musical theater camp in the summers and I wanted to get better roles.
 I had been practicing along with my _Phantom of the Opera_ album at home and I wanted to sing the high notes better.
 I started lessons when I was 15 with Betty Shine, who was teaching at my local university, Lamar University, in Beaumont, Texas.
 She had a huge influence on me.
 She was the one who said I should look at Italian art songs and Schumann.
 I really liked it and it was a challenge.
 It seemed really natural to me.

+> Wagner is becoming more comfortable and I’m looking at some Verdi roles.

 Through the years there was a little back and forth because I didn't feel that the kind of music I was focused on as a young singer totally helped me express myself.
 As I discovered other kinds of music, and got involved more in contemporary music, it became clear that I could express myself the way I needed to but also have a focus on classical music.